Reviewed and Updated: August 2017

 When a student appeals the outcome of their hearing, the appellate may uphold the decision or the sanctions of the hearing officer or board; overturn the decision and/or sanction; apply stricter sanctions.

-The University judicial process addresses issues involving student life but does not guide all matters involving a student's behavior.
+The University student conduct process addresses issues involving student life but does not guide all matters involving a student's behavior.
 Special provisions have been made for the following:

 The Community Conduct and Standards Board has been designed as an option through which Saint John's University may address the actions of any student who violates University policies in such a serious or repetitive pattern of behavior that a greater community-based response is necessary.
 The Community Conduct and Standards Board is composed of students, faculty residents, faculty and staff who work with the Dean of Students (or designee) to uphold the educational goals of our community.
 The purpose of the Board is to hear cases involving students who have allegedly violated University policies or expectations to determine the responsibility of the student for the alleged violation, and to determine the appropriate educational sanctions.